What Else to See

-If you are planning a visit, there’s lots to see in Whitby and nearby in Captain Cook Country
+If you are planning a visit, there’s lots to see in Whitby and in nearby Captain Cook Country

-Cook lived in the north east of the county until he joined the Navy.
+Cook lived in the northeast of Yorkshire until he joined the Navy.
 It is a region of coast and moorland stretching 30 miles from modern Middlesbrough to Whitby.
 Because of its many associations, it is identified for visitors as ‘Captain Cook Country’.

 These sites mark the stages of Cook’s early life, before he came to Whitby:

 Marton, Middlesbrough 30 miles from Whitby.
 A modern building close to the site of the cottage where Cook was born.
 Complementary to us.

 Great Ayton, a picturesque small town, 25 miles from Whitby.
 In a house of the period.
 Reconstructs the village school Cook attended.
 He spent his boyhood at Aireyholme Farm on the slopes of Rosebery Topping, the strange conical hill above the town.

 Among the many places to see in Whitby are:

-Whitby Abbey, the ruined medieval abbey high above the town.
+The ruined medieval abbey high above the town.

-St. Mary’s Church, a gem of a parish church beside the Abbey.
+A gem of a parish church beside the Abbey.
 The famous 199 steps lead to it.